Guinness Brand Homes in Dublin and London

 Guinness at Old Brewers Yard, London

 The transformation of this landmark site revitalises a brewing heritage dating back to 1722.
 At the heart of this multi-layered hospitality destination is the Courtyard Bar, an architectural focal point meticulously designed and featuring a two-storey glass cold-room, a striking piece of functional theatre that puts the brewery’s inner workings on full display.
 The overlooking culinary experiences are anchored in two distinct signature restaurants.
 Gilroys, a sophisticated rooftop oyster bar and Porters Table providing a robust grill and bar experience.
 Tucked deep within the micro-brewery itself is the 232 Bar, a vibrant, red-themed space that serves as an homage to the brand’s precision; its name and bold palette are inspired by the exact 232°C roasting temperature required to achieve the iconic Guinness ruby-red hue.
-Beyond these public-facing venues, we designed a refined private dining suite and an exclusive VIP lounge for high-tier brand immersion and intimate gatherings.
+Beyond these public-facing venues, we designed a refined private dining suite and an exclusive VIP lounge for high-tier immersion and gatherings.
 To unify these diverse environments, we curated and created an extensive collection of wall art and graphic installations.